rate-nl/ISO/readme.md

 # ISMS Review & Approval Log

 This log tracks the review and approval history of all core ISMS documents and policies, including who reviewed them, when they were last approved, whether formal approval is required.
-This ensures traceability, accountability, and compliance with ISO/IEC 27001:2022.
+This ensures traceability, accountability, and compliance with ISO  27001:2022.

 | Section/Policy                             | Last Reviewed | Reviewed By         |  Requires Approval | Approved By       | Approval Date | Status        | Notes                                                    |
 |-------------------------------------------|---------------|----------------------|--------------------|--------------------|----------------|---------------|----------------------------------------------------------|